MeilaLeinaLainen-T1T3T4/Emergency-Logout/README.md

 Save all files to not lose anything in this process.

 # How-to
-1. Copy the EmergencyShutdown.exe path.
+1. Move the Shortcut to wherever
-2. Create a shortcut to that path.
-3. Put it wherever you want.
-4. Enable it for the .exe to enable
+2. Start it.
+3. Success.